jcoleman/tomcat-redis-session-manager/README.markdown

 Possible Issues
 ---------------

-There is the possibility of a race condition (though incredibly unlikely) that would cause seeming invisibility of the session immediately after your web application logs in a user: if the response has finished streaming and the client requests a new page before the valve has been able to complete saving the session into Redis, then the new request will not see the session.
+There is the possibility of a race condition that would cause seeming invisibility of the session immediately after your web application logs in a user: if the response has finished streaming and the client requests a new page before the valve has been able to complete saving the session into Redis, then the new request will not see the session.

+Normally this should be incredibly unlikely (insert joke about programmers and "this should never happen" statements here) since the connection to save the session into Redis is almost guaranteed to be faster than the latency between a client receiving the response, processing it, and starting a new request.

 If you encounter errors, then you can force save the session early (before sending a response to the client) then you can retrieve the current session, and call `currentSession.manager.save(currentSession)` to synchronously eliminate the race condition.
+Note: this will only work directly if your application has the actual session object directly exposed.
+Many frameworks (and often even Tomcat) will expose the session in their own wrapper HttpSession implementing class.
+You may be able to dig through these layers to expose the actual underlying DeltaSession instance--if so, then using that instance will allow you to implement the workaround.

 Acknowledgements
 ----------------